-Somehow, with a superhuman effort on my part, a very understanding husband, a supportive principal, Ray Hendriks, and many absences, I made it to the end of the school year.
+With a superhuman effort on my part, a very understanding husband, a supportive principal and many absences, I made it to the end of the school year.

-A few days later I voluntarily admitted myself to the Peterborough Regional Health Centre.
+A few days later I voluntarily admitted myself to the PRHC.
 I had hit rock bottom.
 I remained in the hospital for a while where I met with a psychologist for testing and individual talk therapy, a psychiatrist who listened and prescribed medication and I participated in group therapy sessions with a social worker.
 And then went home — one very sad cookie.
 I continued with both individual and group therapy.

 Abject hopelessness does not begin to describe how I felt.
 I spent the next few months feeling as if I were sitting on the bottom of the ocean with metres of dark, icy water above me.
 The sliver of light at the surface was miles beyond my reach.

 Friends and family had serious reservations about my new found wellness.
 They believed that I seemed too well, too positive and too energetic about everything.
 Perhaps they were right.
-Maybe my wellness was a low-level manic euphoria.
-I disagreed strongly and insisted I was simply feeling the way mentally healthy people feel all the time.
+Was my wellness a low-level manic euphoria.
+I insisted I was simply feeling the way mentally healthy people feel all the time.
 Sadly, the euphoria was not permanent.
 As the summer drew to an end, I realized that I was approaching the new school year with a frightening sense of dread and impending doom.

 It took every drop of energy I had to complete my back-to-school preparations.
 I worked hard to conceal my inner turmoil and mental confusion.
 To those who asked how I was doing I lied, “I’m fine, thank you.”
 I quickly turned the attention away from me by asking, “But, how are YOU feeling?”
 Before even two weeks had passed, I had to concede that I was unable to continue.
 I left my classroom feeling worthless and defeated.
 The black dogs of depression were no longer just nipping at my heels — they had bitten off my feet.

 More hospitalizations ensued.
 Each new medication proved ineffective.
-Out of pure desperation, I requested a consultation at the Mood Disorder Clinic at what is now the Centre for Addiction and Mental Health, in Toronto.
+Out of pure desperation, I requested a consultation at the Mood Disorder Clinic at the Centre for Addiction and Mental Health (CAMH).
 After repeating my story for what seemed like the millionth time, the psychiatrist made a list of possible treatments.
 At the very bottom of the list was ECT, electro-convulsive shock therapy.
 I had reached the point where I was convinced I could not possibly feel any worse and continue to live, so I requested ECT.
 I had no idea to what to expect, so I went into the first treatment with some apprehension.
 I fully understood that the improvements would not occur immediately.
 It would take several treatments.
 Treatments 1, 2 and 3 came and went with no perceivable changes.

 I grew a teensy bit hopeful when after the 4th treatment I could feel the storm clouds receding.
-I felt optimistic about my life.
 I continued to feel great and made plans to return to school in January.
 In case you haven’t noticed, I was determined to return to teaching.
 My optimism was to be short-lived.
 Darkness descended on my world.
 In just a few days, I had to admit my depression had returned with a crippling vengeance.
 Once again it was time to grasp at the straws of medication.

 By Christmas time gloominess and hopelessness had once again descended upon me.
 Since the first ECT series had helped for a few months, I decided to have a second series.
 I was in such an agonizing frame of mind that I went under the anesthetic sobbing and awoke from the treatment with tears streaming down my face.
 I felt I had reached the end of my rope.
 I spent a great deal of time pondering ways to end my life.
 Only the devastating effect my death would have on my children held me back.

-I was feeling bitter that my teaching career had been ripped away from me.
-I loved my students and had developed a wonderful rapport with them.
+I was feeling bitter that my teaching career had been stolen from me.
+I loved my students and could develop wonderful rapport with them.
 I was kind, understanding and generous toward them.
 I encouraged them to do their best.
 Every day, I reminded them they had unlimited opportunities ahead of them.
-Just because a student could not memorize math facts or spell chrysanthemum had no bearing on what he or she could achieve in life.
-I felt so many children needed to hear that someone believed in them.
+Just because a student could not memorize math facts or spell chrysanthemum, these things had no bearing on what he or she could achieve in life.

 After ten years of an all-consuming career, a gentleman walked into the funeral home and asked to buy our funeral home.
 We said, “Let’s talk.”
 Six months later, everything was finalized and we retired.

 I am thrilled that I have made it to this point.
-All these years later with the love and support of friends, family, medications and counselling, I can enjoy my life.
-My sleep is refreshing.
-Once again I feel valuable and capable.
+All these years later with the love and support of friends, family, medications and counselling, I am enjoying life.
+My sleep is refreshing and I have energy to spare.
+Once again, I feel valuable and capable.
 I must admit to you, though, that some nights I’m afraid to go to sleep just in case I awoke feeling lethargic, anxious and overwhelmed.

 I would not want to mislead anyone.
 I still have bad days, but they are the exception rather than the rule.
 I have developed a few coping mechanisms that work well for me which I will share with you.

 Go Out for Coffee Rule: For me, and many others who deal with depression, getting out of bed can feel like climbing Mount Everest.
-I have found that having coffee at a local coffee shop is motivation enough to get up, wash my face, brush my teeth, comb my hair and throw on some clothes.
+I have discovered that having coffee at a local coffee shop is motivation enough to get up, wash my face, brush my teeth, comb my hair and throw on some clothes.
 This method has worked for more than fifteen years.
 I am a creature of habit.
-Every day, I have a couple of cups of coffee and an order of toast — no butter.
+Every day, I have a couple of cups of coffee and an order of marbled rye toast.
 I sit and gab with a girlfriend for an hour.
 Then I am ready to go home and face the day.

 The Three Day Rule: When life gets overwhelming, I find it usually lasts two or three days.
 I try to retreat for a few days and focus on my needs.
 More often than not, three is the magic number.